LTW Project

 Delivery

-You should create a tag named "final-delivery-v1" on the commit you wish to deliver.
+You must create a tag named "final-delivery-v1" on the commit you wish to deliver.

 git tag final-delivery-v1